EtkaPerry/Password-Transfer/README.md

 Repository: [https://github.com/EtkaPerry/Password-Transfer](https://github.com/EtkaPerry/Password-Transfer)

+> **Note:** This public repository is an automated mirror of a private repository.
+All commits and updates are synced automatically via a `@github-actions[bot]`.
+While the bot may appear as the primary contributor in the commit history, all development and code ownership belong to the repository owner.

 ## License

 This project is licensed under a **Custom License**.
 It allows commercial use, modification, distribution, and private use, but includes specific conditions for attribution, patent protection, and source disclosure for standalone or hosted primary-value services.